ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 When anyone wants to view existing `ResearchDataUploadBoxes`, they talk to the UOS, not the UCS.
 This is a happy arrangement because viewing this content inherently involves auth: users should only be able to see a `ResearchDataUploadBox` if they actually have access to it.
+Also, the users can be provided with the richer information that is only available in the  `ResearchDataUploadBox`.

 How the UOS sits in relation to the UCS:
 When there is a new study, a Data Steward logs on to the Data Portal and creates a new